lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 For this reason the Event-Based Streaming SAX parser could be used instead, the whole document need not be read into memory at the expense of a more troublesome interface.
 Eventually a compromise was found with the StAX parser, buffering the input document with a Cursorable navigation mechanism.

 [^class-vs-struct]: This is the perfect candidate for usage of a ```struct``` instead of a ```class```.
 We don't need for this to be subclassed, or any disposal semantics in ```dealloc```.
 Reference counting is totally unnecessary as this structure represents an Immutable value.
 I'd love to take a look at the performance of passing structs around, [it looks like Array and Dictionary struct types use copy-on-write](https://devforums.apple.com/message/990361#990361) but I have no idea if this applies to User defined structs.
-[Andy Matuschak](http://www.objc.io/issue-16/swift-classes-vs-structs.html) has a great overview of the differences and ideal Use Cases for ```structs```
+[Andy Matuschak](http://www.objc.io/issue-16/swift-classes-vs-structs.html) has a great overview of the differences and ideal Use Cases for ```structs```.

+[^struct-multiple-return]: This could also be put in a tuple as it is essentially just used for multiple-return in a method.
+However, creating inner or standalone classes/structures in Swift is so easy to do that it can give some information about the relationship between the returned data.

 [^string-nsstring]: Ok I lied, there I use a lot of Bridging functions that use ```NSString```, but an ```NSString``` is instantly converted to a Swift ```String```